janelia-flyem/diced/README.md

 TBD

-## Currently Limitations/Future Work
+## Current Limitations/Future Work

 * Only 1, 2, and 3D data is currently supported (eventual support for >3D)
 * Data fetching can be done in parallel but currently writing can only be done by one writer unless special care is taken (see **Performance Considerations** below).
 * Google Cloud Storage is the only cloud store supported at this time

+## Performance Considerations

+* If one chooses a Google-backed DICED store, it should be possible to achieve high read throughput over several machines.
+To do this, the user open multiple connections to DICED on different cluster nodes.
+* Array data is stored as uniform smaller chunks internally.
+When adding data to DICED, some writes can be inefficient as each write can result in reading data to reassemble the internal chunk.
+For 3D array, data is partitioned into 64x64x64 blocks and optimal writing would ensure alignment to this partitioning.
+* Parallel writes (even if spatially disjoint) can be dangerous because there is no protection if two processes write to the same internal chunk.
+To circumvent this the user can ensure that writes are disjoint in the internal chunk space (such as the 64x64x64 blocks).
+* Related to the previous, DICED does not allow multiple connections where metadata can change, such as the addition of new array objects.